Category: History

 The Netherlands was a Calvinistic stronghold that had struggled for years against Spanish invasions launched on behalf of the Catholic Church.
 Amsterdam was very tolerant toward various religious groups.
 In fact, Amsterdam had already become very commercialized and prostitution, alcoholism and other vices were on display as much as the religious freedom that the Pilgrims sought.
 The Ancient Brethren, another group of English Separatists that had immigrated to Amsterdam earlier, lost many of their children to the worldly atmosphere of Amsterdam.

-The realization that Amsterdam could easily corrupt their own community, the Pilgrims moved to Leiden:
+The realization that Amsterdam could easily corrupt their own community, brought the Pilgrims to Leiden:

 After a brief stay in Amsterdam, where they were dismayed by the discord within other immigrant English congregations, the Pilgrims were granted permission to settle in the cloth manufacturing city of Leiden.
 They lived there under the religious leadership of Pastor John Robinson for twelve years gathered openly as a church.
 However, life in a foreign country was not without problems.
 The only occupations open to most immigrants were poorly paid, and they found themselves growing old in poverty.
 The twelve-year truce between Holland and Spain was to end in 1621, threatening a resumption of hostilities.
 Also troublesome to the Separatists were the hardships endured by their young people, who were forced by circumstance to work at exceptionally hard jobs.
 Others were assimilated into the Dutch culture, leaving their parents and their community profoundly disturbed.